 The Victrola Museum reminds visitors of the many ways that the risk-taking, mechanical ingenuity, marketing wisdom, and business acumen of entrepreneurs like E.R.
 Johnson enrich ordinary people’s lives.

-The Johnson Victrola Museum is located at 375 South New Street, Dover, Delaware 19904.
-The Museum is free and normally open to the public during 9-4:30 on Wednesday-Saturday and several holidays; it is closed on Thanksgiving, Christmas, New Year’s Day, and Easter.
+The Johnson Victrola Museum is located at 375 South New Street in Dover, Delaware.
+It is free of charge to visit.
 Complimentary parking is available in an adjacent lot.
 Guided tours are casual and welcoming; the Museum is small and can be covered in an hour or two.